ministryofjustice/analytics-platform-ops/git-crypt/README.md

 3. Temporarily delete branch protection rules.
 Record what they were first!
 The config repo has a "Branch protection rule" for master that ensures no direct pushes and requires a PR has at least 1 review.
 See: https://github.com/ministryofjustice/analytics-platform-config/settings/branches

-4. Run `remove-gpg-users.sh` to delete the keys for a list of users.
+4. Run `remove-gpg-users.sh` to delete the keys for a list of users:

+       ~/ap/analytics-platform-ops/git-crypt/remove-gpg-users.sh

    This will remove the keys from master etc on the remote repo.

 5. Reclone and check that the commits have been removed by running e.g: